aospapp/aosp/tools/acloud/README.md

 local instance, acloud will just invoke the vnc client.
 If you don't want autoconnect, you can pass in `--no-autoconnect`

+* `--unlock`: This can unlock screen after invoke the vnc client.

 * `--hw-property`: This is a string where you can specify the different properties of the AVD.
 You can specify the cpu, resolution, dpi, memory,and/or disk in a key:value format like so:
 `cpu:2,resolution:1280x700,dpi:160,memory:2g,disk:2g`

+* `--reuse-gce`: 'cuttlefish only' This can help users use their own instance.
+Reusing specific gce instance if `--reuse-gce` [instance-name] is provided.
+Select one gce instance to reuse if `--reuse-gce` is provided.

 The full list of options are available via `--help`